WeblateOrg/weblate/docs/admin/auth.rst

 .. code-block:: python

-    # Add CAS backed, keep the Django one if you want to be able to log in
+    # Add CAS backed, keep the Django one if you want to be able to sign in
     # even without LDAP for the admin account
     AUTHENTICATION_BACKENDS = (
         'django_cas_ng.backends.CASBackend',